 Ever heard of Ryan Atkins?
 If not, he is one of the best OCR Athletes in the world (some say he is the best).
 He sometimes loses short, and mid-length races, but he is unmatched at long races (30+ miles).
 He constantly wins Spartan Race’s Ultra World Championship as well as World’s Toughest Mudder with over 100 miles completed in 24 hours.
 Do you want to compete with the likes of Atkins on super long races?

 Do you want to be the master of mid-distance races?
 You’d be competing between 7-25 miles.
-This is where you’re going to be matching up with the majority of the best: Jonathon Albon, Robert Killian, Cody Moat, Ryan Atkins, Hunter McIntyre, Holby Call, or many more, you’ll have to learn to compete with these athletes.
+This is where you’re going to be matching up with the majority of the best: Jonathon Albon, Robert Killian, Cody Moat, Ryan Atkins, Hunter McIntyre, Holby Call, Ian Hosek and many more.

 Maybe you’re a sprinter.
 You love the short distances with the all-out effort!
 There are a plethora of short course races you can fly through!
 You’ll run into a lot of the athletes from the mid-distance courses in these races.
 Turns out they aren’t just amazing endurance athletes, they are also very fast.
 But if this is the area you want to specialize in, go for it!